DataDog/integrations-extras/tidb/DEVELOPMENT.md

 7. Set up the manual test environment:

+   - CD to the `./tidb/tests/compose` directory.
-   - Use `tiup playground --monitor=0` to start a dev TiDB cluster.
+   - Use `docker-compose up` to start a dev TiDB cluster.
    - Build, install, and uninstall TiDB integration:

      ```shell
+     ddev clean tidb
      ddev release build tidb
+     sudo datadog-agent integration remove datadog-tidb
      sudo datadog-agent integration install -w /path/to/wheel.whl
-     sudo datadog-agent integration remove datadog-tidb
      ```

      > Removing the integration does not remove `conf.d/tidb/*` at the same time.
 Remove it manually if necessary.
 8. Conduct a manual test:

    Check local Agent log and web app carefully.